Germany’s Black Forest and Cologne

-For a more modern experience than the Roman-Irish Baths, spend a few hours at the Baths of Caracalla, a huge palace of water, steam, and relaxed people.
+For a more modern experience than the Roman-Irish Baths, spend a few hours next door at the Baths of Caracalla, a huge palace of water, steam, and relaxed people.
 More like a mini-water park, and with everyone clothed most of the time, this is a fun and accessible experience, and is recommended for those who'd prefer less nudity (sauna-goers upstairs, however, are nude).
 The baths are an indoor/outdoor wonderland of steamy pools, waterfalls, neck showers, Jacuzzis, hot springs, cold pools, lounge chairs, saunas, a wellness lounge/massage area, a cafeteria, and a bar.
-Nudity is limited to one zone upstairs.

 The highlight of most visits to Baden-Baden is a sober 17-step ritual called the Roman-Irish Bath.
 This bathhouse pampered the rich and famous in its elegant surroundings when it opened in 1877.
 Today, this steamy world of marble, brass columns, tropical tiles, herons, lily pads, and graceful nudity welcomes gawky tourists as well as locals.